Unsupervised Semi-Parametric Plug-in Likelihood-Ratio Detection for Covert Communications in the Presence of Disco Reconfigurable Intelligent Surfaces: Introduction

 Existing research on covert communications, with or without RISs, generally assumes channel reciprocity in time-division duplex (TDD) systems and treats it as exact or approximately valid.
-Although widely adopted, this assumption no longer holds when using time-varying disco RIS (DRIS)~\cite{MyWCMag} or RIS architectures with non-reciprocal inter-element connections~\cite{CRIS_Channel_reciprocity}.
-The use of a DRIS in covert communications was first proposed in~\cite{huang2025simultaneously}, where random and time-varying DRIS acts like a ``disco ball'' and then generates active channel aging (ACA), which breaks TDD channel reciprocity even within the channel coherence time.
+Although it was widely adopted, this assumption no longer holds when using time-varying disco RIS (DRIS)~\cite{MyWCMag} (i.e., an RIS with random and time-varying configurations) or RIS architectures with non-reciprocal inter-element connections~\cite{CRIS_Channel_reciprocity}.
+The use of DRIS in covert communications was first proposed in~\cite{huang2025simultaneously}, where a random and time-varying DRIS that acts like a ``disco ball'' was implemented to generate active channel aging (ACA).
+Consequently, it breaks TDD channel reciprocity, even within the channel coherence time.
 A DRIS can be implemented without requiring either channel state information (CSI) or additional jamming power.
-At the same time, it reduces the probability of detection by Warden Willie and degrades the communication performance between Alice and Bob~\cite{huang2025simultaneously}.
-The introduction of DRIS breaks the following two fundamental premises of conventional covert communications: (i) TDD channel reciprocity is intentionally aged even within a channel coherence interval, rendering existing threshold designs based on static statistical models inapplicable; and (ii) the distribution of the test statistic under Alice-Bob transmission (i.e., under hypothesis $\mathcal{H}_1$) no longer admits a closed-form expression~\cite{huang2025simultaneously}.
+At the same time, it reduces Willie's probability of detection and degrades the communication performance between Alice and Bob~\cite{huang2025simultaneously}.
+The introduction of DRIS faces the following two fundamental challenges of conventional covert communications: (i) TDD channel reciprocity is intentionally aged even within a channel coherence interval, rendering existing threshold designs based on static statistical models inapplicable; and (ii) the distribution of the test statistic under Alice--Bob transmission (i.e., under hypothesis $\mathcal{H}_1$) no longer admits a closed-form expression.